mihail-m/CP-implementations/4-Graphs/01-Fundamentals/README.md

    <p align="center">
       <img src="https://github.com/mihail-m/CP-implementations/blob/master/resources/BFS.gif">
    </p>

+## Topological sort

+## Find cycles

+- Find if a graph has a cycle.

+- O(V + E) complexity.

+- To check for a cycle we will run a series of DFSs on the graph (possibly 1) and colour it's vertices in 3 colours.
+Initially all vertices are white (color 0).
+When we enter a vertex it becomes gray (color 1) and when we exit a vertex it becomes black (color 2).
+If at any point we encounter an edge to a gray vertex then the graph has a cycle.
+If the graph is undirected we must also keep track of the vertex we came from so that we do not consider it when checking for a gray vertex.

 ## Number of paths of fixed length
 - Find the number of paths with lenght k between two nodes from the graph G.